tigoe/SoundExamples/docs/tone.md

 frequency = refFreq * 2<sup>((noteValue - refNote) / 12.0))</su>;

-The Arduino API includes a function called ``pow()`` that raises a number to a power.
+The Arduino API includes a function called the [``pow()`` function](https://www.arduino.cc/reference/en/language/functions/math/pow/) that raises a number to a power.
 The reference frequency and reference note number can be set as constants, or as #define statements, which are like aliases for the IDE.
 So that formula, expressed as a line of Arduino programming code, would look like this:

 ````
   float frequency =  FREQ_A4 * pow(2, ((noteValue - NOTE_A4) / 12.0));